sukeniklab/CHE600/Class_04/README.md

     2. If true - echo error tet and exit
     3. If false, continue executing the script.

-Now test the script with a non-existant pdb code (like "XXXXX").
+7. Now test the script with a non-existant pdb code (like "XXXXX").
+Did it work?

 # **Bonus script: Count all amino acids:**